ReneHeim/proj_on_uav/Optimisation_Changes/Presentation outline draft.md

   - **GPU acceleration with CuDF.**
   - **Spatial indexing techniques (R-tree) for faster queries.**
   - **Integration with GIS tools like QGIS for visualization.**
-  - **Spatial filtering to access regions of interests using polygons**

 ---